fiercestraven/tempcheck/README.md

 2. Web automation testing through Playwright to check for end-to-end user functionality by driving a real browser like Firefox or Chrome

 Integration tests are located at tcapp/tests.py and can be run in the terminal:
-> python manage.py test tcapp
+> ./venv/bin/python manage.py test tcapp

 Playwright tests are located in the scripts folder and all begin with test_.
 A simple command in the terminal will run these tests:
-> pytest
+> ./venv/bin/pytest

+The back end and front end must be running for the Playwright tests to work, and the 'loaddata demo' command from setup must have been run.

 ## FUTURE FEATURES
 - Official deployment!